-Watsco, Inc. and its subsidiaries (collectively, "Watsco," or "we", "us" or "our") was incorporated in 1956 and is the largest distributor of air conditioning, heating and refrigeration equipment and related parts and supplies ("HVAC/R") in the HVAC/R distribution industry.
+Watsco, Inc. and its subsidiaries (collectively, "Watsco," or "we," "us" or "our") was incorporated in 1956 and is the largest distributor of air conditioning, heating and refrigeration equipment and related parts and supplies ("HVAC/R") in the HVAC/R distribution industry.
 On April 29, 2011, we completed the formation of a second joint venture with Carrier Corporation ("Carrier") to distribute Carrier, Bryant and Payne branded residential, light-commercial and applied-commercial HVAC products and related parts and supplies in the northeast United States.
 Carrier contributed 28 of its northeastern locations to the newlyformed joint venture, Carrier Enterprise Northeast, LLC ("Carrier Enterprise Northeast"), and we contributed 14 of our northeast locations as partial consideration for our 60% controlling interest in the joint venture.
-At June 30, 2011, we operated from 526 locations in 37 states and Puerto Rico with additional market coverage on an export basis to parts of Latin America and the Caribbean.
+On July 29, 2011, we acquired a 60% controlling interest in Carrier's HVAC/R distribution operations in Mexico ("Carrier Enterprise Mexico"), which added seven locations to our distribution network.
+At September 30, 2011, we operated from 539 locations in 38 states, Mexico and Puerto Rico with additional market coverage on an export basis to Latin America and the Caribbean.